Lemanski Hall

-Lemanski Hall (born November 24, 1970) is a former American football linebacker in the National Football League for the Houston/Tennessee Oilers, Chicago Bears, Dallas Cowboys and Minnesota Vikings.
-He is currently a defensive ends coach for Clemson University.
-Hall played college football at the University of Alabama.
+Lemanski Hall (born November 24, 1970) is an American football coach and former player.
+He recently served as the defensive ends coach for Clemson University.
+He played professionally in the National Football League (NFL) as a linebacker for the Houston/Tennessee Oilers, Chicago Bears, Dallas Cowboys and Minnesota Vikings.
+He played college football at the University of Alabama.

-Early years
+Early life

 Hall attended Valley High School, where he played quarterback, running back, linebacker and defensive back.
 He was a teammate of future NFL players John Copeland, Josh Evans and Marcus Pollard.
 As a senior, he rushed for 1,110 yards, 20 touchdowns and also had 20 interceptions, receiving All-State honors at the end of the year.

 He accepted a football scholarship from the University of Alabama.
 As a freshman, he registered 16 special teams tackles.
 The next year, he was converted from strong safety to outside linebacker.

 As a junior, he was named a starter at linebacker, making 70 tackles (led the team), 8 tackles for loss and 5 sacks, while helping the team win the 1992 National Championship team.
 As a senior, he collected 76 tackles.
 He finished his college career with 192 tackles, 18 tackles for loss and 8 sacks.

 He was named to the Alabama All-Decade team for the 1990s.

 Professional career

 Houston Oilers

-Hall was selected by the Houston Oilers in the seventh round (220th overall) of the 1994 NFL Draft.
+Hall was selected by the Houston Oilers in the seventh round (220th overall) of the 1994 NFL draft.
 He was a core special teams player, with his only 2 starts coming in the 1997 season.

 On September 1, 1998, he was traded to the Chicago Bears in exchange for a seventh round selection (#213-Mike Green).